krismichalski/docker-rails/README.md

 Although I do recommend method with docker-compose.yml below which gives you possibility to mount installed gems into shared volume for ever faster development.

-## Example docker-compose.yml with all options
+## Example with [docker-compose](https://github.com/docker/compose) and all options
+In new, empty folder add file docker-compose.yml with following content:
 ```yaml
 version: '2'
 services: